Mark Roberts (actor)

-Robert Ellis Scott (June 9, 1921 – January 5, 2006) was an American stage, film and television actor who appeared in over 100 films between 1938 and 1994, according to the Internet Movie Database.
+Robert Ellis Scott (June 9, 1921 – January 5, 2006) was an American stage, film and television actor who appeared in over 100 films between 1938 and 1994.
 Sometimes he was credited as Mark Roberts, Bob Scott, Robert E. Scott, or Robert Scott.

 Early years

-A native of Denver, Colorado, Roberts began acting when he was 4, appearing in a play in kindergarten.
-"The smell of greasepaint got me," he said years later.
+A native of Denver, Colorado, Roberts began acting when he was four, appearing in a play in kindergarten.
+"The smell of greasepaint got me", he said years later.
 During his childhood, the family moved to Lakewood, Ohio, and later to Kansas City, Missouri.
 Roberts attended Southwest High School in Kansas City and the University of Arizona at Tucson, where he majored in English.

 Film

 Soon after Roberts graduated from college, a screen test at Columbia Pictures led to a long-term contract for him.

 He made his film debut in Brother Rat, a 1938 film directed by William Keighley and starring Ronald Reagan.
 Roberts played an uncredited bit role as Tripod Andrews.
 After that, he was billed as Robert Scott in three films before obtaining his first and only leading role in the 1944 Columbia serial Black Arrow.
 He also served in the United States Army Air Forces during World War II.
 Following discharge, he acted under the name of Mark Roberts.

-Roberts appeared (uncredited) in It’s a Wonderful Life, the 1946 classic Frank Capra film.
+Roberts appeared (uncredited) in It's a Wonderful Life, the 1946 classic Frank Capra film.
 He and Carl (Alfalfa) Switzer played Mickey and Freddie Othello, respectively, the two guys who unlock the gym floor at the high school dance, exposing the pool below, into which George Bailey (James Stewart) and Mary Hatch (Donna Reed) tumble.